aalto-speech/flatcat/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Morfessor 2.0 documentation
+Morfessor FlatCat documentation
 =====================================

-.. note:: The Morfessor 2.0 documentation is still a work in progress and contains some unfinished parts
+.. note:: The Morfessor FlatCat documentation is still a work in progress and contains some unfinished parts.

 Contents: